Find Grad Schools

 Master’s Degrees in Student Counseling

 There are 466 schools in the United States where you can get your master's degree in student counseling.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 38% were students from underrepresented racial-ethnic groups.
+In recent years, the majority of the students getting degrees in this area were female, and 36% were from an underrepresented racial-ethnic group.
 Also, 1.6% of student counseling graduates were international students.

 Education Levels of Student Counseling Majors